IMPORTANT MN EXPUNGEMENT WAITING PERIOD DECISION:

-So, you’ve waited the required amount of time, and you’ve made the decision to hire an attorney.
+So, you’ve waited the required amount of time with Minnesota’s expungement waiting period, and you’ve made the decision to hire an attorney.
 The next thing everyone wants to know is whether there is a good chance they’ll be successful.
 We tell everyone the same thing; we don’t know.
 Any attorney who tells you that they know, with any certainty, how your case will turn out is both lying to you and acting highly unethical.
 Despite the new law, Minnesota courts have still described expungement as “an extraordinary remedy.”
 If you were convicted of the offense, you have the burden of proving that there is clear and convincing evidence that expungement will yield a benefit to you that is at least equal to the public’s interest in maintaining the record.
 Understand that the public has a substantial interest in maintaining full and complete records.
 That means your burden is high.

 However, if your case was resolved in your favor, or if you completed the terms of a stay of adjudication or diversion program, then the state has the burden of proof.
 Before a court can deny you expungement request in those situations, it must find that the public’s interest in maintaining your records substantially outweighs any benefit you would yield by having the record sealed.
 It’s important to hire an attorney who knows to remind the court of this significant burden shift.
 After all, what interest does the state have in maintaining a dismissed charge?
 Compare that to the benefit of having a derogatory reference from your background check.
 That is a tough burden for the state to meet.
 Don’t let the state get away with putting the burden on you in those situations.

 The expungement process can be long.
 And it can be difficult to navigate.
 Don’t make the mistake of going it alone.
 And don’t make the mistake of hiring someone who is ill-informed on the subject.
 Contact the attorneys at Leverson Budke today to discuss your case.
 We’re happy to help you get your life back on track.